rt-net/stack-chan/firmware/docs/getting-started.md

 Follow the instructions on the [official website (English)](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/Moddable%20SDK%20-%20Getting%20Started.md) to install ModdableSDK and ESP-IDF.
 If you cannot setup xs-dev(CLI) properly, please do this.

-**Stack-chan RT version assumes that Moddable SDK 4.9.5 and ESP-IDF 5.3.0 will work.
-I have confirmed that intel mac works with Moddable SDK 4.7.0 + ESP-IDF 5.1.0 python 3.9.0.
+- **Stack-chan RT version assumes that Moddable SDK 4.9.5 and ESP-IDF 5.3.0 will work.**
+- **We have confirmed that intel mac works with Moddable SDK 4.7.0 + ESP-IDF 5.1.0 python 3.9.0.
 To use it on Intel Macs, you can install it by changing "setup": "xs-dev setup --target-branch 4.9.5" to "setup": "xs-dev setup --target-branch 4.7.0" in firmware/package.json, but it is not supported.**

 #### Configuring the Settings